 The Nyrstar First Aid Station is fully equipped for all first aid requirements.
-All injuries, including "Report Only" MUST be reported to the, Project Lead, Safety Department and the Project Manager.
+A Mobile First Aid Station inclusive of an AED, BUM, Burn Blankets, Hydration Station, and more will be set up near the SMO Shutdown area in order to facilitate any potential issue.
+All injuries MUST be reported to the, Job Owner, SHEQ Department, Sr. Safety Advisor, Nurse and the Project Manager.